smartmetas/smartmetas.github.io/docs/cases.md

 # Use Cases

-Explore the versatile applications of our solutions at [Ваша компания].
+Explore the versatile applications of our solutions.
 From rapid prototyping to large-scale enterprise projects, our use cases showcase the adaptability and effectiveness of our offerings:

 ## 1. Rapid Prototyping
    - *Scenario:* A marketing team needs a quick prototype for a new app feature.